image

 Operator

 Good morning.
-Welcome to the Willis Towers Watson's Third Quarter 2020 Earnings Conference Call.
+Welcome to the Willis Tower Watson's Third Quarter 2020 Earnings Conference Call.
 Please refer to the willistowerswatson.com for press release and supplemental information that was issued earlier today.
-Today's call is being recorded and will be available for the next 3 months on Willis Towers Watson's website..
+Today's call is being recorded and will be available for the next three months on Willis Towers Watson's website.

 Some of the comments in today's call may constitute forward-looking statements within the meaning of the Private Securities Reform Act of 1995.
 These forward-looking statements are subject to risks and uncertainties.